christychen1121/RecipeCollection/README.md

 Recipe Collection Application is a simple application that can be operated on both Windows and Mac OS, allowing users to manage their recipes with its clean, simple and user-friendly interface.

 This recipe collection application is my first personal programming project that was completed on my own.
 Since I am quite into cooking and healthy eating, I have a lot of recipes that are either created by myself or learned online, and I like to make meal plans at the beginning of the week and then go grocery shopping accoringly.
-That's my initiative to create such an application to help me organize my recipes and keep track of them.
+That's my motive in creating such an application to help me organize my recipes and better keep track of them.

 KEY FEATURES:
 - Allows users to add, remove, and see the recipes in a quick and easy way